-Robert A.A.
-Lowe premieres Early Hypnagog, a new work for modular synthesizer and voice, in quad sound, with video by Brown Shoes Only (Nick Ciontea).
+Robert Aiki Aubrey Lowe premieres Early Hypnagog, a new work for modular synthesizer and voice, in quad sound, with video by Brown Shoes Only (Nick Ciontea).

 Robert Aiki Aubrey Lowe (b.1975, Kansas City, Mo.) is an artist and composer working with voice in the realm of spontaneous music, often under the name of Lichens—creating patch pieces with modular synthesizer and tonal vocal work.
-Quality of sound through the marriage of synthesis coupled with voice has allowed for a heightened physicality in the way of ecstatic music, he says.
-The sensitivity of analogue modular systems echoes the organic nature of vocal expression, which in this case is meant to put forth a trancelike state, to usher in a deeper listening through sound and feeling.
+The marriage of synthesis coupled with voice has allowed for a heightened physicality in the way of ecstatic music, says Lowe.
+The sensitivity of analog modular systems echoes the organic nature of vocal expression, which in this case is meant to put forth a trancelike state, to usher in a deeper listening through sound and feeling.